RMITLibrary/easy_cite/markdown/rmitharvard.md

 #### Captions

 If the map was on a website, include the URL (no full stop after URL) after the accessed date.
-If the map appeared in other sources, provide the in-text referencing details of the source as described in other areas of this guide.
+If the map appeared in other sources, provide the in-text citation details of the source as described in other areas of this guide.

 ##### Rule